Trevortds/steam_population_checker/README.md

 Make sure your pip is the same as the one you're running the program with, you may need to use `pip3`.

+You will need:

+* The usually 6 or 7 digit steam ID of the game you want to track (in the URL of the steam page after /app/)
+* A Steam web API key, obtained here: https://steamcommunity.com/dev/apikey

 To start in terminal and run in background:

 ```